pmaddev/kubeprompt/README.md

 ✅ **Autocompletion support for `kubectl`, `kubectx`, and `kubens`

 ## 📥 Prerequisites
+## Note: As its context based which is not seamlessly sync across the terminals

 ## To enable Bash completion for kubectl and aliases, run: